bigdatalib/garpyyc/README.md

 # garpyyc
-Files for GARP Calgary Virtual Sessions
+**Files for GARP's Data Science for Trading and Risk Management Virtual Sessions**